Creating Jobs by Locally Sourcing Renewable Energy

 By mid-2011, the California Public Utilities Commission (CPUC) will make key decisions about how to produce energy for the next 10 years.
 Among them, the CPUC will face a critical decision point—will all major renewable projects be located in distant desert locations, dependent on controversial power lines, or will we instead prioritize the flat surfaces found on rooftops, vacant lots, and parking lots in our cities and suburbs?

-Having already successfully fought Liquefied Natural Gas development by coordinating Ratepayers for Affordable, Clean Energy (RACE) and further promoting the use of clean energy by founding the Local Clean Energy Alliance in the San Francisco Bay Area, Rory Cox is uniquely qualified to lead this charge.
+Having already successfully fought Liquefied Natural Gas development by coordinating Ratepayers for Affordable, Clean Energy (RACE) and further promoting the use of clean energy by founding the Local Clean Energy Alliance in the San Francisco Bay Area, Rory Cox was uniquely qualified to lead this charge.
 Under his guidance, the RACE Coalition grew to over 30 conservation and energy advocate groups, whose work resulted in the successful blocking of seven different Liquefied Natural Gas projects in Mexico, California and Oregon.

 Rory’s overreaching goals include reducing the Bay Area’s greenhouse gas emissions in the electricity sector by 50 percent (or 18.5 million tons per year) by 2020.
 While that may seem ambitious, we think Rory is up to the challenge.